ais1-1/OC-project-04/README.md

 Requirement : Python3.3 or later

-Open terminal at the root of the project directory, and enter the following command:
+Open a terminal at the root of the project directory, and enter the following command:

     python -m venv <name of the virtual environment>